 Under the Admin Console, do as follows:

-- In the password field, type admin123$ or any other password of your wish.
+- In the password field, enter admin123$ or any other password of your wish.

-- Retype password in the Password Confirmation field.
+- Re-enter password in the Password Confirmation field.

 Sign-in to the Keycloak Admin Console